rikkimax/twp-d/manuscript/content/kindsOfProjects/utility.md

 ## Utility
 **Summary:**

-Utility libraries by themselves do almost thing to a program and are freely changable.
+Utility libraries by themselves do almost thing to a program and are freely changeable.
 They mostly provide wrappers and interfaces to certain concepts such as date and time.

 **Theory:**